-The true cost of not integrating Payroll with your HR systems-Reading time: 5 Minutes
+The true cost of not integrating Payroll with your HR systems

 The demands placed on the modern HR department continue to grow, in part because of the increased expectations on what can be achieved.
 This ranges from an ability to improve the employee experience to a capacity to deliver people-focused change on behalf of organisations.